 Their success is my success.

 I strive to be an encouragement to my students, to seize upon every available opportunity to challenge and uplift them.
+Through teaching and mentoring, I seek to be a persistent voice for equity, and to create an environment where all students feel included, represented, and welcome.
 Each year it is my goal to provide a learning environment that is both stimulating and safe, where students are exposed to new ideas, artwork, philosophies, and perspectives, and where they are comfortable asking questions and risking creative answers to solve new challenges.

 High standards of ethics and rigorous curriculum in my classes are paired with thoughtful and relevant pedagogy.
 In artistic fields, where creativity is a vital component of achievement, I seek to set the stage for both innovation and success.
 When we discuss the aesthetics of an artwork or concepts from a text, I encourage students to exchange original ideas and allow each other room to disagree without judgement or hostility.
 I encourage developing new perspectives through empathy while improving technical skills and creative expression.
 As an artist, researcher, and writer, I strive to produce work that is deeply meaningful and beneficial.